shumwaymark/sentinelcam/README.rst

 The birds-eye overview of the early conceptual framework is portrayed by the following sketch.

-Multiple *outposts* are each a camera node.
+Multiple **Outposts** are each a camera node.
 These are not rigged with internal disk storage.
 One or more *data aggregators* are responsible for accumulating reported data and capturing video streams.

-Realtime analysis of logged data from each *outpost* feeds a *dispatcher* responsible for submitting tasks to the *sentinel*.
+Realtime analysis of logged data from each **Outpost** feeds a *dispatcher* responsible for submitting tasks to the *sentinel*.
 Inference and labeling tasks should be prioritized over modeling runs.
 The *sentinel* will need to be provisioned with adequate memory and computing resources.